Mature Masculine

 Reverence

-Knowledge without reverence becomes arrogance—cold, manipulative, cut off from the sacred mystery it serves.
+Knowledge without reverence becomes arrogance.
+It grows cold, manipulative, cut off from the sacred mystery it serves.
 Reverence without knowledge becomes helplessness, lost in uncertainty with nothing to offer.

 The Magician holds both: he knows deeply and bows before what he cannot know.
-This balance is dynamic, never fully achieved, always a living practice.
+This balance is never fully achieved.
+It stays a practice, not a destination.

 Reverence and the Magician